 Why Should You Care?

-As a landlord, you should care about fair housing laws in California because the success of your business depends on it.
+As a landlord, you should care about California fair housing laws because the success of your business depends on it.
 You might have to pay a fine if you violate California fair housing law.
-Additionally, you may lose your rental license.
-Here are three things that the Act is focused on:
+Additionally, you may lose your license.
+Here are three things that the Federal Fair Housing Act is focused on:

 No Discrimination